Alcantor/LotusECU-T4e/README.md

 ## Live tuning.

-It's possible to make modifications on running engine for test, because some maps are copied into the RAM.
+It's possible to make modifications on running engine for test, because the maps are copied into the RAM.

 It would need another software for that, which will use t4e.py as library to